 Only these courses meet the University Core Curriculum (UCC) requirements, and all must be taken for a letter grade.
-Pre-professional (e.g., pre-law, pre-med, etc.) requirements are available at the Exploratory Advising Center website listed below.
 Students are ultimately responsible for meeting with advisors to discuss academic and career goals, course planning, academic policies and procedures, and opportunities for engagement at the University.
 Students are encouraged to meet with advisors should they have any questions about the UCC requirements or any of the notes included below.